 Your desk is often a reflection of your personality and habits.
 Some workspaces of finance and accounting professionals are sparse and orderly.
 Others are colorful and personalized.
 Then there are those cubicles that are so cluttered, you wonder how any work can get done there.
 Organize your desk?
 Bring in a forklift!

-Regardless of your preferences or inclinations, your workstation should be set up for maximum efficiency, productivity and, yes, comfort.
+Regardless of your preferences or inclinations, your workstation should be set up for the best time management, productivity and, yes, comfort.
 After all, whether you’re a payroll clerk or a finance manager, you may spend more time at your desk than you do in your own bed.

 1. Triage your stuff